lagom/persistence-api-experiments/README.md

 * `None => Actions` when the `Entity` doesn't exists yet.
 At API level this is a `() => Actions`
 * `Some[State] => Actions` when the `Entity` was already created.
 At API level this is a `PartialFunction[State, Actions]`

-There is an alternative `Behavior` builder where we first must defined a initial value followed by a function `State => Actions`.
+There is an alternative `Behavior` builder where we first must defined an initial value followed by a function `State => Actions`.

 At API level, the developers doesn't need to deal with `Option`.
 They only need to provide the Actions before and after creation.
 This will also allow the usage of ADTs to express model transition.